Govt. Tourism License 3195/080/81

 • Accommodation standard tourist hotel twin-sharing room (2 nights in Kathmandu with breakfast).

-• Muktinath to Pokhara transportation by a local sharing bus.
+• Muktinath to Pokhara transportation by a local shared bus.

 • All three meals on trekking (Breakfast, Lunch, Dinner) are chosen from the menu.